thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 ## How does Cassandra handle nested JSON?

-On the other hand, Cassandra, a wide-column store, excels in handling vast amounts of data across many commodity servers, providing high availability without compromising performance.
+On the other hand, Cassandra, a wide-column store, excels at handling vast amounts of data across many commodity servers, providing high availability without compromising performance.
 While not inherently document-oriented like MongoDB, Cassandra can be designed to store and query nested JSON data through its map and set data types, and with its JSON support, it allows for semi-structured data to be efficiently managed.
 However, this comes with the need for a more deliberate data modeling approach to ensure performance and scalability.

 - **Data modeling**: Cassandra is a wide-column store, which *does not natively store data in a nested JSON format*.
 Instead, complex data structures must be mapped to Cassandra's table structure, *often involving denormalization* or the *use of user-defined types* (UDTs) for nested objects.
 This requires careful data modeling to ensure efficiency.
 - **Read and write operations**: While Cassandra *can efficiently handle high write and read throughput*, the efficiency of operations involving nested JSON objects depends heavily on the data model.
 Well-designed tables can support efficient reads by minimizing the need for joins (which Cassandra does not support) and leveraging partition keys and clustering columns for fast data retrieval.